localstack/docs/content/en/user-guide/integrations/crossplane/index.md

 EOF
 {{</command>}}

-Next, we create an AWS  `ProviderConfig` that references the secret created above, and defines a static `endpoint` pointing to the LocalStack URL `http://host.docker.internal:4566`:
+Finally, we create an AWS  `ProviderConfig` that references the secret created above, and defines a static `endpoint` pointing to the LocalStack URL `http://host.docker.internal:4566`:
 {{<command>}}
 $ cat <<EOF | kubectl apply -f -
 apiVersion: aws.upbound.io/v1beta1